Jaime Laredo: Early life

-Career as soloist
+Career

+Soloist

 Beginning in 1948, Laredo took lessons from Antonio de Grassi.
 He also studied with Frank Houser before moving to Cleveland, Ohio, to study under Josef Gingold in 1953.
 He studied with Ivan Galamian at the Curtis Institute of Music until his graduation.
-From 1960 to 1974, he was married to the late pianist Ruth Laredo.
+He also received private mentoring from Pablo Casals and George Szell.
 In 1976, he was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 His Carnegie Hall recital in October 1960 was much praised, and helped to launch his career.
 The next year, he played at Royal Albert Hall in London.
-Afterwards, he has played with many major European and American orchestras, including the Royal Liverpool Philharmonic Orchestra, Boston Symphony Orchestra, the Chicago Symphony Orchestra, the New York Philharmonic, the Cleveland Orchestra, the Philadelphia Orchestra, the Los Angeles Philharmonic Orchestra, the London Symphony Orchestra, the Royal Philharmonic, the Scottish Chamber Orchestra, The Children's Orchestra Society and the Syracuse Symphony Orchestra.
+Afterwards, he has played with many major European and American orchestras, including the Royal Liverpool Philharmonic Orchestra, Boston Symphony Orchestra, the Chicago Symphony Orchestra, the New York Philharmonic, the Cleveland Orchestra, the Philadelphia Orchestra, the Los Angeles Philharmonic Orchestra, the London Symphony Orchestra, the Royal Philharmonic, the Scottish Chamber Orchestra, the Sarasota Orchestra, The Children's Orchestra Society and the Syracuse Symphony Orchestra.

-Career as an orchestra conductor
+Orchestra conductor

-He was the conductor and music director of the Scottish Chamber Orchestra from 1975 to 2000, the Vermont Symphony Orchestra from 1999 to 2020, the Westchester Philharmonic Orchestra from 2021 to the present, and the Bolivia Clasica Youth Orchestra in 2014.
+He was the conductor and music director of the Scottish Chamber Orchestra from 1975 to 2000, the New York String Orchestra Seminar from 1993 to 2025, the Vermont Symphony Orchestra from 1999 to 2020, the Westchester Philharmonic Orchestra from 2021 to the present, and the Bolivia Clasica Youth Orchestra in 2014.
 He served as artistic advisor for the Fort Wayne Philharmonic Orchestra and guest conducted the orchestra on April 18, 2009, in a program featuring his wife, the cellist Sharon Robinson.
-He was scheduled to again conduct the orchestra for two programs during the 2009–10 season.
 Laredo and Robinson were also featured soloists in a special concert conducted by Andrew Constantine, who became the Philharmonic's music director in July 2009.
-Laredo has been a guest conductor for the Seattle Symphony, the Los Angeles Philharmonic, the Boston Symphony Orchestra, the Chicago Symphony Orchestra, the New York Philharmonic, the Detroit Symphony Orchestra, the St. Louis Symphony Orchestra and the Philadelphia Orchestra.
-International orchestras with which he performed or conducted include the London Symphony Orhcestra, the BBC Symphonay Orchestra, the English Chamber Orchestra, the Royal Philharmonic Orchestra and the Academy of St. Martin-in-the-Fields.
+Laredo has been a guest conductor for the Orchestre National de Lyon, the New World Symphony, the Seattle Symphony, the Los Angeles Philharmonic, the Boston Symphony Orchestra, the Chicago Symphony Orchestra, the New York Philharmonic, the Detroit Symphony Orchestra, the St. Louis Symphony Orchestra and the Philadelphia Orchestra, the Sarasota Orchestra, and the Curtis Institute Orchestra.
+International orchestras with which he performed or conducted include the London Symphony Orchestra, the BBC Symphony Orchestra, the English Chamber Orchestra, the Royal Philharmonic Orchestra and the Academy of St. Martin-in-the-Fields.